atelier-saulx/aviato/README.md

 ### Example

-See how to use the library under [Getting Started](./docs/getting-started.md).
+See how to use the library under [Getting Started](./.docs/getting-started.md).

+To read more behind the scenes, go to [Methodologies](./.docs/methodologies.md).

 ---